-If you have a key date or semi-key date coin, place it in a common slot in the book.
+If you have a key or semi-key date coin, place it in a common slot in a folder or album.
 A reputable dealer will point it out and appraise it correctly.
-If the dealer fails this test it means he was either not properly appraising every coin or he was intentionally letting it go at the cheaper price for the common date that should have been there.
+If the dealer fails this test, it means they were not properly appraising every coin or they were intentionally letting it go at a cheaper price.
 Either way, you lose.
-So if they fail, BOOT THEM OUT THE DOOR!
-Another way to test the dealer is to spot check the grading of your coins yourself after the dealer has graded them.
-If there is a disagreement, the dealer should be able to justify why he recorded the grade he did.
-Bear in mind that distracting scratches will deflate the grade of the coin by at least one grade.
-If the dealer can not justify his grade, SHOW HIM THE DOOR!
-He is most likely downgrading your coins so that he can pay you less.
+So, if they fail, BOOT THEM OUT THE DOOR!
+Another way to test the dealer is to spot check the grading after the dealer has graded them.
+If there is a disagreement, the dealer should be able to justify why they recorded the grade as they did.
+Have them show you in the grading books why.
+Bear in mind, distracting scratches will downgrade it by at least one grade.
+If the dealer cannot justify the grade they put on it with confidence, SHOW THEM THE DOOR!
+They are most likely downgrading it so they can buy for less and sell high.

-Expect that each coin is appraised and graded BEFORE price guides are referenced.
+Expect that each coin is examined and graded BEFORE price guides are used.

-Why is this significant?
-There are dealers who will set the grading standards next to the price guides as they grade the coins.
-When they see the higher price associated with the higher grade they may record a lower grade so they can pay you less.
-If you see the price guide and the grading standards being used together during the appraisal, BOOT THE DEALER OUT THE DOOR!
+Why?
+There are dealers who will set the price guides next to the grading standards as they grade the coin.
+When they see the higher price associated with the higher grade, they may record a lower grade so they can pay you less.
+If you see this happening, BOOT THE DEALER OUT THE DOOR!

-Expect the dealer to openly share with you all of his reference materials.
+Expect the dealer to openly share with you all of their reference material.

-A reputable dealer will have a precious metals spectrometer which does the same without scratching the coin.
-Do expect the dealer to verify every gold coin against the “United States Gold Counterfeit Detection Guide.”
-Unfortunately, as much as 15% of the mid and late 1800’s and early 1900’s gold coins are counterfeit.
-Remember, no scraping, scratching or acid testing of your coins is needed.
+A reputable dealer will have a precious metals spectrometer.
+It does the same without scratching the coin.
+Do expect the dealer to verify every gold coin against the “Unites States Gold Counterfeit Detection Guide”.
+Unfortunately, as much as 15% of the mid and late 1800’s, and early1900’s gold coins are counterfeit.
+Remember no scraping, scratching, or acid testing of your coins is needed.

-Expect the dealer to ask for your identification.
+Expect the dealer to ask for you identification.

-Your experience selling your coins should be as memorable as the years you spent collecting them.
-We will do everything we can to show you we are serious about helping you get the absolute most for your collection.
-The words in this writeup are mine and mine alone and represent “my experiences and opinions.”
-I would greatly appreciate the opportunity to buy your coins.
-I am retired Naval Officer, CWO4(SS) with 29 years of nuclear and submarine service.
-My house payments and my family’s livelihood are not dependent on this business.
+Your experience selling our coins should be as memorable as the years you spent collecting them.
+We will do everything we can to show you we are serious about helping you get the absolute most for you collection.
+The words in this write up are mine and mine alone.
+They represent my experiences and opinions.
+I would greatly appreciate the opportunity to purchase your coins.
+I am retired Naval Officer, CWO-4 (SS), with 29 years of nuclear and submarine service.
+My house payments, and my family’s livelihood are not dependent on this business.
 This is why we can and will pay more for your collection.
-Remember, your collection is yours alone to sell.
-Do not be pressured by any dealer, including us, to sell your coins.
+Remember your collection is yours alone to sell.
+Do NOT be pressured by ANYONE, dealer, or family, to sell your coins.